barbsjean/Steam_data_analysis/README.md

 ## I decided to do my Capstone on data I acquired from the pc-gaming platform, Steam.

+### My What, Why, and How

 ### What exactly is Steam?

 Steam was first launched in the Fall of 2003 by Valve Coroporation as a way to automatically provide game updates for its games at the time.
 By November of 2004, they released their first game for digital download.
 By 2005, they had multiple third-party developers releasing their games on Steam's playform.
 Now they are the definitve pc-gaming platform!

+### Why did I decide on this kind of data?

+Simply put, I love to video game!
+It's one of my main hobbies and a way for me to unwind, recharge and relax.
+Another reason was to some behind-the-scenes data that helps make up the platform.
+I also thought it may be useful to a developer or publisher as a way for them to see the truth in their games behind the data.

 ### How did I extract all this data?